Perceptual Adversarial Networks for Image-to-Image Transformation: Experiments

 \subsubsection{ID-CGAN}

-Single image de-raining task aims to remove rain streaks in a given rainy image.
-Considering the unpredictable weather conditions, the single image de-raining (de-snowing) is another challenge image-to-image transformation task.
+Image de-raining task aims to remove rain streaks in a given rainy image.
+Considering the unpredictable weather conditions, the single image de-raining (de-snowing) is a challenge image-to-image transformation task.
 Most recently, the Image De-raining Conditional Generative Adversarial Networks (ID-CGAN) was proposed to tackle the image de-raining problem.
-Through combining the per-pixel (L2 norm), conditional generative adversarial, and perceptual losses (VGG-16), ID-CGAN achieved the state-of-the-art performance on single image de-raining.
+Through combining the pixel-wise (least squares loss), conditional generative adversarial, and perceptual losses (VGG-16), ID-CGAN achieved the state-of-the-art performance on single image de-raining.

 We attempted to solve image de-raining by the proposed PAN using the same setting with that of ID-CGAN.
 Since there is a lack of large-scale datasets consisting of paired rainy and de-rained images, we resort to synthesize the training set~\cite{zhang2017image} of 700 images.
-Zhang~\etal~\cite{zhang2017image} provided 100 synthetic images and 50 real-world rainy images for test.
+Zhang~\etal~\cite{zhang2017image} provided 100 synthetic images and 50 real-world rainy images for the test.
 Since the ground-truth is available for synthetic test images, we calculated and reported the quantitative results in Table~\ref{table:deraining}.
 Moreover, we test both ID-CGAN and PAN on real-world rainy images, and the results were shown in Fig.~\ref{derain_idcgan}.
 For better visual comparison, we zoomed up the specific regions-of-interest below the test images.